mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

 ```

 ### Secret Management
-Access control algorithms using `secure_link` or `eval_func` require a secret key for HMAC generation or encryption.
-To avoid exposing those secrets in clear text on the portal that may be accessible by operators not authorized to see them, we designed
-this feature for you to manage and apply them with the least possible amount of exposure.
+As shown in the sections above, access control algorithms using `secure_link` or `eval_func` usually require a secret key for HMAC generation or encryption.
+Since the portal may be accessible by operators who are not authorized to see those keys, we don't want to expose them in clear text in the Edge Logic.
+The "secret management" feature is created for you to manage and apply secret keys with the least possible amount of exposure.

 ### Bot Management
 Sometimes, before loading page, you want to make sure the request was made by a human using a browser, instead of a bot or crawler.
 Here is a piece of simple Edge Logic code to prompt the user to click a button to continue: